 There is potential that turmeric and curcumin may also help fight other autoimmune conditions like Hashimoto's thyroiditis.
 Hashimoto's is the leading cause of hypothyroidism in the United States.
 People may have Hashimoto's for many years without symptoms.
 Over time, the thyroid gland's chronic inflammation can produce less thyroid hormone, leading to a generalized slowing of a person's metabolism.

 Hashimoto's tends to run in families.
-For people who have subclinical hypothyroidism, taking daily turmeric may decrease inflammation and stave off clinical hypothyroidism.
+For people who have subclinical hypothyroidism, taking daily turmeric may reduce inflammation and stave off clinical hypothyroidism.
 Subclinical hypothyroidism is when your TSH is mildly elevated, but your thyroxine (T4) is normal.

 Furthermore, one study found that consuming daily turmeric may reduce the growth of goiters in the study population.
 A goiter is when the thyroid gland becomes enlarged and is a symptom of both hyper- and hypothyroidism.
 Goiters are less common in the United States because iodine is widely available in table salt.